South Australian Employment Court: History

 In 1906, the Factories Amendment Act created a Court of Industrial Appeals, consisting of a single Supreme Court judge who heard mainly appeals from determinations of wage boards.
 That Court was abolished in 1912 and replaced with the Industrial Court of South Australia under the Industrial Arbitration Act 1912.
 The Court's existence was continued by the Industrial Code 1920, the Industrial Code 1967, and then later by the Industrial Conciliation and Arbitration Act 1972.
 In 1994, the Court's name changed to the Industrial Relations Court under the Industrial and Employee Relations Act 1994.
 That act was subsequently renamed the Fair Work Act 1994.
 In 2017, the Industrial Relations Court of South Australia was dissolved by an amendment to the Fair Work Act 1994, and it was immediately replaced by the present Court, which is constituted under the South Australian Employment Tribunal Act 2014.

 Judiciary and appointment

-The Court's judiciary consists of the President, who is a Justice, and Deputy President’s who are either Judges or Magistrates.
+The Court's judiciary consists of the President, who is a Justice, and Deputy Presidents who are either Judges or Magistrates.

 The President and other Judges of the Court may be appointed by the Governor as Judges of the District Court of South Australia and assigned by proclamation to the Court as Presidential members.
 Judges of the Court hold office on the same terms as District Court Judges: they must retire at the age of 70 and can only be removed by an address by both houses of the South Australian Parliament.

 Magistrates are appointed under the Magistrates Act 1983 and assigned by proclamation to be a Deputy President of the Court.
 Magistrates hold office to the age of 70.